-Nolan County continues to experience strong growth in electricity usage due to increasing oil and natural gas production and mid-stream processing as well as industrial, commercial, and residential development.
+The Delaware Basin area of West Texas continues to experience strong growth in electricity usage due to increasing oil and natural gas production and midstream processing as well as industrial, commercial, and residential development.

 The addition of new electric demand, or "load," impacts the voltage and power quality of the transmission grid in the immediate area.
 Ongoing assessment of the existing facilities serving the region has identified the need for additional system reliability and operability improvements in this region, resulting in an endorsement of the Project by the Electric Reliability Council of Texas (ERCOT) as being critical to the reliability of the transmission system.
-Construction of the Proposed Transmission Line Project will provide a new 138 kV source to the area, which will strengthen the transmission system so it can serve the additional need for electricity and ensure long term reliability for the area.
+Construction of the Project will provide a new 345 kV source to the area, which will strengthen the transmission system so it can serve the additional need for electricity and improve long-term reliability for the area.

-What is the location of the proposed transmission line?
+What is the approximate location of the Project?

-The approximate locations of proposed preliminary alternative transmission line routes being considered for the Project are shown on the map attached as Exhibit 1.
+The approximate locations of proposed preliminary alternative route links being considered for the Project are shown on the map attached as Exhibit 1.
 Your input will help us to make appropriate modifications to the preliminary alternative route links.
-Once the routing options for the transmission line are finalized, Oncor will submit the routes to the PUCT for selection and approval.
-All routes and route links included in Oncor's application to amend its Certificate of Convenience and Necessity (CCN) will be available for selection and approval by the PUCT.
+Once the alternative routing options for the transmission line are finalized, the alternative route links will be submitted to the PUCT for its selection and approval of a final route.
+All route links included in Oncor's and WETT's joint Application to amend their Certificates of Convenience of Necessity (CCN) will be available for selection and inclusion in a route approved by the PUCT.
+Only one route will ultimately be selected if the Project is approved.